dotnet/docs/docs/csharp/language-reference/compiler-messages/warning-waves.md

 To fix this warning, remove or rename the asynchronous entry point.

-## CS8897 - static types can't be used as parameters
+## CS8897 - Static types can't be used as parameters

 *Warning wave 5*